Riya242003/Book_recommender_system/README.md

 # Book Recommendation System
-Welcome to the Book Recommendation System!
 This project leverages machine learning to recommend books based on user preferences using the Cosine Similarity algorithm.
 The system utilizes a dataset containing book information and provides recommendations based on similarity scores.

 🚀 Features--
 User-friendly: Input a book title, and the system recommends similar books.
 Efficient recommendations: Uses Cosine Similarity for finding similar books.
 Rich dataset: Includes a diverse range of books with metadata.

 🛠️ Technologies Used--
 Python: Programming language.